2808118/Resources/README.md

 https://www.openintro.org/book/os#more_free_books
 * [a free probability text by Grinstead and Snell](https://math.dartmouth.edu/~prob/prob/prob.pdf) This is appropriate for the usual calculus-based probability course.
 Based on the relatively little I’ve seen, I like this book because it has good verbal explanations.
 * [Linear Algebra, A Free text for a standard US undergraduate course by Jim Hefferon ](http://joshua.smcvt.edu/linearalgebra/)
+* Another book for math stats that focuses on simulation for inference and the traditional math stats examples is the Chihara and Hesterberg book.
+There are also simulations for understanding discussed.
+(Adam Loy)
+* a biostat book with great connection of probability and stat theory is https://www.amazon.com/Exercises-Solutions-Biostatistical-Chapman-Statistical-ebook/dp/B005H6L6YG (John Bailer)
+* I wrote a book that uses R throughout and introduces statistics along with the probability. https://www.maa.org/press/maa-reviews/foundations-and-applications-of-statistics-an-introduction-using-r (Randall Pruim)

 ### For me